Blendify/blender-manual/blender_docs/manual/data_system/scenes/properties.rst

    :Panel:     :menuselection:`Properties editor --> Scene --> Rigid Body World`

-The *Rigid Body World* is a group of Rigid Body objects, which holds settings that apply to all rigid bodies in this simulation.
+The *Rigid Body World* is a group of rigid body objects, which holds settings that apply to all rigid bodies in this simulation.

 See :doc:`Rigid Body World </physics/rigid_body/world>` for more information.